sai-sharan-p/Protfolio/index.md

 # Data Science Portfolio
 ---
-## Data Analysis & Machine learning
+## Data Analysis & Machine learning projects
+---
 ### Loan Eligibility Assesment - Bank Case Study

 This case study aims to give you an idea of applying EDA in a real business scenario.
 In this case study, apart from applying the EDA techniques, I have also implemented a few basic risk analytics in banking and financial services and understand how data is used to minimize the risk of losing money while lending to customers.